seancary62/surfs_up/README.md

 ## Results

-Weather Summary from June:
 ![](Resources/June_Temps.PNG)

-Weather Summary from December:
+Weather Summary from June

 ![](Resources/December_Temps.PNG)
+Weather Summary from December

 From the summaries above we can see a few key differences:
 - The mean temperature is about 4 degrees warmer in June than December.